 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-Enjoy Shangaan tribal dancing and singing on our first night and take a full day 4x4 game drive in Kruger National Park proper the next day!
-Kruger is South Africa’s flagship game park and top travel destination, boasting an unrivaled diversity of plants and animals, ranging from the dwarf mongoose to Africa’s Big Five - elephant, rhino, leopard, lion and buffalo.
+For the first two nights on safari, we camp in Hazyview, on the doorstep of Kruger National Park.
+Enjoy Shangaan tribal dancing and singing on our first night and get ready for a full-day 4x4 game drive in Kruger National Park proper the next day.
+Kruger is South Africa’s flagship game park and top travel destination, boasting an unrivalled diversity of plants and animals, ranging from the dwarf mongoose to Africa’s Big Five - elephant, rhino, leopard, lion and buffalo.

 Our game drives in Kruger take us in search of the Big Five and a variety of other wildlife, such as giraffe, zebra, cheetah, hyena and various antelope species.
 With around 507 bird species, 147 mammal species and 114 reptiles game drives in Kruger Park offer excellent photographic opportunities.
-In addition to its abundance of wildlife, the untamed Kruger Park is also rich in archeological and historical sites.
+In addition to its abundance of wildlife, the untamed Kruger Park is also rich in archaeological and historical sites.
+We take a lunch break during the heat of the day continuing our exploration in the afternoon.

 After our fantastic wildlife adventure game viewing in Kruger National Park, we travel north through South Africa’s lush countryside to Tshipise, in the northern Limpopo Province.